lsst-tstn/tstn-020/index.rst

 They should be moved to a more purpose-oriented filename at the earliest opportunity.

 As stated in the warning above, these changes cannot be pushed from inside a component and therefore the changes made will result in a loss of information and traceability.
-When you connect to the computer running a CSC and edit the configuration directly, the ``version`` parameter reflect that change with something like:
+When you connect to the computer running a CSC and edit the configuration directly, the ``version`` parameter reflects that change with something like:

 ::